-Results from opinion polls indicate that consumers do no expect that their complaints are, in many cases, likely to be handled well.
+Results from opinion polls indicate that consumers do not expect that their complaints are, in many cases, likely to be handled well.
 At EU level complaints were handled well in only 56% of cases relating to mobile telephony and electricity and in only 39% of cases involving local transport.
 Bad handling of complaints ranges from 42% for mobile telephony to 52% for supply of gas services.
 Owing to the low complaint rate in most countries, a reliable analysis at country level cannot at this stage be carried out.

-Figure 5: Satisfaction with complaint handling relating to network services, overview table

-QB13: How well was your complaint dealt with? (% saying 'well' as opposed to badly)
+Figure 5: Satisfaction with complaint handling relating to network services: overview table - % saying 'well' as opposed to badly